 It’s hard to predict what will happen in the Senate considering that the compounding industry is fighting back aggressively and some are not very happy with the fast action of the House (see another excellent Alexander Gaffney article from yesterday, “House Passes Compounding and Supply Chain Reform Legislation, Even as Some Groups Cry Foul”).
 Some are predicting fast action in the Senate too.
 You have to wonder, is the drama over the funding of the government and defunding the PPACA being used as cover since the Congressional communication lines are probably clogged with people complaining about those issues?

-I mean, considering what has been swirling around Washington this week—including the very reason the House was at work on Saturday—wouldn’t you have expected the House Republicans to ceased on any bill right about now that has to do with healthcare by inserting a provision that would defund the PPACA, just as they have done in the bill to keep the government funded?
+I mean, considering what has been swirling around Washington this week—including the very reason the House was at work on Saturday—wouldn’t you have expected the House Republicans to seize onto any bill right about now that has to do with healthcare by inserting a provision that would defund the PPACA, just as they have done in the bill to keep the government funded?
 Instead, the bill sailed through.
 I’m glad it did, but it just seems a little odd to me.